 Recommendation: To get the best rate on your rental car, we recommend you check out RentalCars.com.
-They search and compare rental prices from all major rental companies in Portugal, so you can rest assured that you’re getting the best possible price on your rental car.
+The company searches and compares rental prices from all major rental companies in Portugal, so you can rest assured that you’re getting the best possible price.

 Of course, there are other ways of getting around when you’re visiting Portugal.
-Each of the main destinations in this Portugal itinerary are connected by Portugal’s train and bus networks, as are many of the day trips.
-Public transport isn’t too expensive in Portugal and the urban metro lines out of Porto and Lisbon are incredible value.
+Each of the main destinations in this itinerary are covered by train and bus networks, as are many of the day trips.
+Public transport isn’t too expensive in Portugal, and the urban metro lines out of Porto and Lisbon are incredible value.
 Train timetables and fares can be found at the CP website.

 Accommodation in Portugal

-An important part of any trip is working out where to stay, which is also true when traveling in Portugal.
+An important part of any trip is working out where to stay.
 The right accommodation makes sightseeing easier and more enjoyable.
 Each destination has a different layout, but typically the more central your accommodation is the closer it is to attractions and the more expensive it is.
 With Portugal growing in popularity all the time, you’ll definitely want to book in advance, especially if you plan on visiting during high season.

-The good news is that since Portugal is a well-established tourist destination, you’ll have plenty of accommodation to choose from for your visit.
-Whether you’re seeking the cheapest hostel dorm available or a posh hotel, there will be something for you.
-Backpackers and budget travelers should look at Hostelworld for hostels with affordable dorms and private rooms, as well as our carefully curated list of the best hostels in Lisbon.
+The good news is that since Portugal is a well-established tourist destination, you’ll have plenty of accommodation to choose.
+Whether you’re seeking the cheapest hostel dorm or a posh hotel, there will be something for you.
+Backpackers and budget travelers should look at Hostelworld for hostels with affordable dorms and private rooms, as well as at our carefully curated list of the best hostels in Lisbon.

-For everything from hotels to guesthouses and bed & breakfasts to apartments you’ll want to head to Booking.com.
-Each destination will have a broad selection of places to stay, with more choices the earlier you book.
+For everything from hotels to guesthouses and bed & breakfasts to apartments, you’ll want to head to Booking.com.
+Each destination has a broad selection of places to stay, with more choices the earlier you book.
 Alternatively, Airbnb is a smart place to look if you’re after a local experience, especially since you save money with our $55 off coupon!

 Because pouring through pages of accommodation listings can be a bit dull, we’ve included recommendations for places to stay at each stop on this Portugal itinerary.